 Time after time North Dakota teachers do what they need to do to make sure our kids succeed.
 That includes risking their own health and safety, so students can return to class in the middle of the pandemic.

-At a time when only 50% of North Dakota teachers say they are likely to retire as a teacher, some legislators are working to silence teachers.
+Rather than respect that sacrifice at a time when only 50% of North Dakota teachers say they are likely to retire as a teacher, some legislators are attacking classroom safety and resources while working for legislation that could silence teachers.

-The bill could silence teachers and ignore those working to improve student readiness for the real world as well as teacher working conditions.
+The bill could silence teachers and prevent opportunities to improve student readiness and teacher working conditions.

 Taking away the voice of educators would leave schools without the high-quality teachers who students need, now more than ever.

 We worked with fellow education supporters to defeat the voucher schemes HB 1369 and SB 2288.

 However, the House of Representatives passed HB 1281, a bill that would create a $10 million hole in the state budget by giving tax credits to those attending private schools and home schools.